0xd1rac/dl-zoo/gnn/README.md

 - Each node includes its own features in addition to its neigbors

 ### Extending to mult-feature graphs
 So far, we've considered a single feature per node.
 But real-world graphs (e.g., social networks, molecular graphs) often have multiple features per node.
-To generalize to multiple input channels, we represent the node features as a matrix $X \in \R^{N \times C}$ (feature matrix of all the nodes) where
+To generalize to multiple input channels, we represent the node features as a matrix $X \in \mathbb{R}^{N \times C}$ (feature matrix of all the nodes) where
 - $N$ is the number of nodes in the graph
 - $C$ is the number of input features per node.